 A. As appropriate to their scale, nature and location development proposals are expected to deliver at least a 10% biodiversity net gain in addition to protecting existing habitats and species.
-Development proposals on or adjacent to the wildlife corridors identified in Figure 11.1 and on the Policy Map must demonstrate a layout and design which ensures that wildlife is not impeded in its movement along the corridor.
-Proposals to enhance the wildlife corridors or create new corridors are strongly encouraged.
+Development proposals on or adjacent to the wildlife corridors identified in Figure 11.1 and on the Policy Map must demonstrate a layout and design which ensures that wildlife is

-B. The incorporation of design features into development proposals that encourage and promote local wildlife will be particularly supported.

-C. As part of its requirements to demonstrate biodiversity net gain, development should be designed to retain trees, shrubs and hedgerows of arboricultural, habitat and amenity value on-site and to conserve and enhance connectivity to the wider green and blue infrastructure networks.
-New planting should consist of native species of trees, shrubs and grasses acting and designed to provide accessibility for wildlife.

-D. Where practicable development proposals should incorporate sustainable urban drainage and natural flood management techniques.
+- B. The incorporation of design features into development proposals that encourage and promote local wildlife will be particularly supported. - C. As part of its requirements to demonstrate biodiversity net gain, development should be designed to retain trees, shrubs and hedgerows of arboricultural, habitat and amenity value on-site and to conserve and enhance connectivity to the wider green and blue infrastructure networks.
+New planting should consist of native species of trees, shrubs and grasses acting and designed to provide accessibility for wildlife. - D. Where practicable development proposals should incorporate sustainable urban drainage and natural flood management techniques.